Amarilli/Texas-Education-and-Accountability-Rating-a-Machine-Learning-Model/README.md

 ## Tableau Visualizations

-Also, we created a dashboard on Tableau.
+We also created a dashboard on Tableau.

 The following maps show that the student-per-teacher ratio is evenly distributed, and there is a correlation between the number of Non-White Students and Non-White Teachers.
 However, this doesn’t mean that school districts offer educational diversity for students.
 Teachers specializing in bilingual & ESL education are not distributed according to the number of bilingual & ESL students.
 For example, 32.5% of Austin ISD’s students are bilingual & ESL, and 24.4% of its teachers offer bilingual & ESL education.
 On the contrary, 50.7% of Irving ISD’s students are bilingual & ESL, but only 11.90% of its teachers offer bilingual & ESL education.
 Speaking two or more languages has great benefits, especially in Texas.
 The ACS shows that of the 27.3 million people aged five or older living in Texas, 17.7 million speak English at home, 64.9% of all Texans.
 About 28.5% speak Spanish at home — almost 7.8 million people — and about 6.6% speak another language at home[^2].